Step 1: Discover What Content Writing Really Means

 Can freelance content writing be a full-time career?

-Yes, freelance content writing is not just a part-time job.
-Many people, including myself, make a full-time income from freelance content writing.
+Yes.
+Freelance content writing is not just a side job.
+Many people, including myself, earn a full-time income from it.

 What challenges do freelance content writers face?

-Some of the in-demand writing niches include health and wellness, technology and SaaS, and finance and investment.
+High demand niches currently include health and wellness, technology and SaaS, and finance and investment.

 Conclusion